uadmin/uadmin-docs/api/print_functions.rst

 ---------------------
 `Back To Top`_

+.. code-block:: go

+    // Type: int
+    var ReportingLevel = DEBUG

 ReportingLevel is the standard reporting level.

-Type:

-.. code-block:: go

-    int

-There are 6 different levels:
+There are 9 different levels:

 * DEBUG = 0
 * WORKING = 1